 An important thing that every B2B business owner needs to understand is that while all marketing follows the same general guidelines, there are significant differences in B2B and B2C approaches.
-Social Media Marketing (SMM) will definitely work for any type of company and industry.
+Social Media Marketing (SMM) – for example, a strong TikTok marketing strategy – will definitely work for any type of company and industry.

 However, some strategies will be more effective for B2B businesses in particular.